 I’ve had customers who have run into both.
 The customer who was prepared with Tripwire Enterprise reports and could show authorized versus unauthorized changes to the SOX auditor passed with flying colors.
 The other one?
 Well, let’s just say that they are looking to make what was a small deployment much larger…

-The problem is that the reconciliation of change, the process of determining whether it was authorized or unauthorized, is not easy.
-There are a number of issues to be had with checkbox FIM:
+These skills gaps magnify the problem that the reconciliation of change, the process of determining whether it was authorized or unauthorized, is not easy.
+And choosing a checkbox FIM solutions when the people running it can’t even wrap their heads around the concept can lead to a number of issues:

 Change happens – a lot.
 Every week, hell, every day there is a new patch, hotfix, service pack, upgrade, or even normal system activity that happens on a server.
 Hundreds or even thousands of changes can occur.
 Now, multiply that across an entire data center and think about trying to sift through those changes to find the malware or the misconfiguration that interrupts a service.
 It will be like searching for a needle in a stack of needles.